recursecenter/proxy/README.markdown

 Proxy is designed to be a front-end for an unlimited number of webapps all hosted at \*.example.com.
 For each request, Proxy serves a wildcard TLS certificate for that domain.

+## TODO

+- System for deploying (zero-downtime deploys, SSL, etc.)
+- Zero downtime software updates
+- Easy SSL development setup
+- Revert broken conf and log the error (maybe upload broken conf to S3 and include link in log)
+- Log to syslog
+- Pull hosts from a web service
+- bin/proxy daemon that polls repeatedly
+- A place for config (maybe ENV, maybe elsewhere)

 ## Features

 - Nightly unattended security updates with zero downtime